kkaur89/PROJECT-FOUR/README.md

 ## Wins

 - Being more confident to try new things and implement the features desired.
-I definitely feel that in this project I have cemented my learnings from the past 11 weeks.
+I definitely feel that in this project I have cemented my learnings from the past 12 weeks.
 I can now see how everything links a lot more, and given that it was just two of us in this project we still managed to achieve more than I thought we would.
+- In terms of styling, I think in my second project I felt that the styling was inconsistent across the different pages, and one of things I really want to focus on what making sure each page for the final project felt consistent, which I believe is true and has been achieved.

+## Future Improvements

+- Fix the bugs.
+- Make the site responsive.
+- Implement the social feed aspect.

+## Key Learnings

+- I'm really glad that I decided to pair code as I gained further experience in coding alongside someone else which I believe will help me when working in industry.
+It is important to understand and adapt to how everyone works as that will help to work as part of a team.
+- My own progression and learning journey.
+I still have so much to learn but have achieved so much in the past 12 weeks, and I have learnt from every hurdle and mistake made on this project as well the course.